AshishG816/Sub-metering-Data-Analysis-with-R-and-Python/R_Notebook_on_Submetering_Data.md

 ##
 ```

-Now that we have the data grouped by months, we want to compare the different electricity usage.
-Since months have different number of days, it is better to take the average than take sums.
+With the data now grouped by months, we want to compare the different electricity usage over time and since months have different number of days, it is reasonable to take the average of daily usage over each month over taking the sum usage for each month.
+(Note, an argument could be made for taking monthly sums.)

-Now using the dplyr package in R we can group the data while taking the average usages.
+Now using the dplyr package in R we will group the data while taking the average daily usage for each month.

 ```r